 Interior PS Dr. Karanja Kibicho has stated that the 2021 Mashujaa Day celebrations will be held at the Wang’uru Stadium in Kirinyaga County.
 No other county will be allowed to hold the celebration due to the prevalent Covid-19 pandemic.

 The 2020 Mashujaa Day Celebrations was held at the Gusii Stadium with only 3000 guests due to the restrictions put in place to prevent the spread of Covid-19.
 Gusii Stadium at normal capacity will carry 25,000 people.

 In 2019, the Mashujaa Day celebrations were held in Mombasa County at the Mama Ngina Waterfront Park.

-In Kenya, this day has always been celebrated mainly in Nairobi’s Nyayo National Stadium since independence but in the advent of devolution as espoused in the 2010 Constitution, the celebrations were first be held in Machakos County in 2016.
+In Kenya, this day has always been celebrated mainly in Nairobi’s Nyayo National Stadium since independence but in the advent of devolution, as espoused in the 2010 Constitution, the celebrations were first held in Machakos County in 2016.
 In 2017 they were held at Uhuru Park Nairobi and in other counties in later years.

 Mashujaa Day History

 Mashujaa Day – Heroes’ Day – (Mashujaa is Swahili name for Hero) is a national day in Kenya, which is observed on 20 October as a public holiday to collectively honour all those who contributed towards the struggle for Kenya’s independence or positively contributed in the post-independence Kenya.

 It was known as Kenyatta Day before the promulgation of the 2010 Constitution, which was celebrated to commemorate the detention in Kapenguria of freedom fighters Achieng’ Oneko, Bildad Kaggia, Fred Kubai, Jomo Kenyatta, Kung’u Karumba and Paul Ngei, often referred to as the Kapenguria Six.